emacsway/emacsway.github.io/_sources/en/cache-dependencies.txt

 There are two options:

 \1.
 Destroy physically all dependent caches on the tag invalidation.
-Implementation of this approach requires some overhead on the cache creation to add key of the cache into the cache list (or set) of the tag (for example, using `SADD <http://redis.io/commands/sadd>`_).
+Implementation of this approach requires some overhead on the cache creation to add key of the cache into a cache list (or set) of the tag (for example, using `SADD <http://redis.io/commands/sadd>`_).
-The disadvantage is that the invalidation of too many dependent caches takes some time.
+The disadvantage of this approach is that the invalidation of too many dependent caches takes some time.

 \2.
 Just change the version of tag on the tag invalidation.
 Implementation of this approach requires some overhead on the cache reading to verify the version of each tag of the cache with the actual tag version.
-So, the cache should contain all tag versions on the cache creation.
+Thus the cache should contain all tag versions on the cache creation.
 If any tag version is expired on the cache reading, the cache is invalid.
 The advantage of this approach is immediate invalidation of the tag and all dependent caches.
-Another advantage is that premature discarding of a tag info is not possible (using LRU_), because the tag info is read mush often than dependent caches.
+Another advantage of this approach is that premature discarding of a tag info is not possible (using LRU_), because the tag info is read mush often than dependent caches.

 I've chosen the second option.